What is a spa pool heat pump and does it save you money? (Cost, pros, cons and more)

 What is a spa heat pump?

-These heaters take about the same amount of time to warm the water as standard built in electric elements but they do it way more efficiently.
+They take about the same amount of time to heat the water as built-in electric elements but do so far more efficiently.

 Watch: Does a spa heat pump save you money?